+'''

-attr.asdict(inst, recurse=True, filter=None, dict_factory=<class 'dict'>)
+attr.asdict(inst, recurse=True, filter=None, dict_factory=<class 'dict'>, retain_collection_types=False)

+'''

-Return the attrs attribute values of i as a dict.
+Return the attrs attribute values of inst as a dict.

 Optionally recurse into other attrs-decorated classes.

-- inst Instance of a attrs-decorated class. - recurse (bool) Recurse into classes that are also attrs-decorated. - filter (callable) A callable whose return code determines whether an attribute or element is included (True) or dropped (False).
+- inst Instance of an attrs-decorated class. - recurse (bool) Recurse into classes that are also attrs-decorated. - filter (callable) A callable whose return code deteremines whether an attribute or element is included (True) or dropped (False).
 Is called with the attr.Attribute as the first argument and the value as the second argument. - dict_factory (callable) A callable to produce dictionaries from.
-For example, to produce ordered dictionaries instead of normal Python dictionaries, pass in collections.OrderedDict.
+For example, to produce ordered dictionaries instead of normal Python dictionaries, pass in collections.OrderedDict. - retain_collection_types (bool) Do not convert to list when encountering an attribute which is type tuple or set.
+Only meaningful if recurse is True.